cyscale/cyscale.com/src/pages/careers/product-designer.md

 * Continuous collaboration with colleagues
 * You will not only be delivering to requirements, you will be, together with your colleagues in the product team, responsible for shaping the requirements
 * Visual design, as well as interaction design (not necessarily excellent at both, but at least excellent at one and skilled at the other)
-* Develop a deep understanding of the target users (each profile that we’re trying to serve in our product), and come up with tasks, navigation and flows that are both usable and satisfying
+* Develop a deep understanding of the target users (each profile that we're trying to serve in our product), and come up with tasks, navigation and flows that are both usable and satisfying
 * Create the actual pages and user interface look and feel (layouts, colours, fonts, etc.)
 * Prototyping: explore product concepts, quickly try out ideas by creating something that simulates the intended user experience
 * Design usability tests: together with the product manager you will be recruiting appropriate test subjects, administering the tests, evaluating the results, and recommending alternatives